Readers Theater 2026: Avoid Common Pitfalls

 What makes a good script for readers theater?

-A good script for readers theater has clear, engaging dialogue, opportunities for vocal variety and emotional expression, and a narrative that can be effectively conveyed through voice alone.
+A good script for it has clear, engaging dialogue, opportunities for vocal variety and emotional expression, and a narrative that can be effectively conveyed through voice alone.
 It should also be appropriate for the age and experience level of the performers.

 How much rehearsal time is typically needed?